kanchanpoudel/0Engine/README.md

 - All other directories in the root directory except (`bin`, `Lie` and `Dependencies`)are seperate projects used for example game projects
 - `./Lie/Lie` : This project files should output game engine static C++ library which is then used by the example projects
 - `./Lie/Game` : This is example game project which uses the `Lie Game Engine` static C++ library

-## Workspace Structure for CMake users
- - `./Lie/cmake/cmake-build-debug` or `./Lie/cmake/cmake-build-release` should contain all the binary and executables
- - `./Lie/cmake/bin` should contain CMake built solution / projects / other CMake files
- - `./Lie/cmake/.idea` directory can be directly used via CLion IDE, `.idea` has been added to the `.gitignore`

 ## Lie Game Engine Directory Structure
 - `Headers` should contain all the directories that contain the header files for all the definations used in Game Engine